 Installing ground fault circuit interrupter (GFCI) outlets is another way to prevent deaths from electrocution.
 You’ll commonly find these outlets in kitchens, bathrooms, and other areas of the home where electronics and appliances may get wet.

 When a GFCI outlet detects an interruption in the electrical current to a plugged-in device, it cuts the power.
-This can prevent you from being shocked to death by a device that accidentally gets dropped in water.
+This can prevent you from being fatally shocked by a device that accidentally gets dropped in water.

 4. While trimming or climbing trees, watch out for nearby power lines.